Remote clinical decision-making: a clinician’s definition

-Mike Brady Lecturer, PhD student and clinical team leader at the Open University, Swansea University, Wales, and South West Ambulance Service NHS Foundation Trust, Bristol, England
+Mike Brady Lecturer, PhD student and clinical team leader, Open University, Swansea University, Wales, and South West Ambulance Service NHS Foundation Trust, Bristol, England

 Aims Remote clinical decision-making (RCDM), commonly known as ‘telephone triage’ or ‘hear and treat’, describes clinicians’ non-face-to-face involvement with patient care, and is an established strategy in UK ambulance services for managing increasing demand.
 However, there is no suitable definition of RCDM that fully explains the roles undertaken by clinicians in 999 hubs, or for its use as an ambulance quality indicator (AQI).
 The aim of this study, which is part of a larger evaluation of a new RCDM module in higher education, is to determine how clinicians define RCDM.